hammarpojken/Gazeti-draft/READMENOW.md

 ## Before you get started
-Follow all the steps for a complete functioning application
+Follow all the steps for a complete functional application
 #### Note
 It is possible to run and develop the application without using i3, excluding the article flow. [read more](#additional-information)